:max_bytes(150000):strip_icc()/LIQUORS-8-best-beer-fridges-4843889-02cbfd9ce7d5444bad0e5e4b9fa14523.jpg)

 Cannot adjust temperature

-The 100 percent EcoMax technology is installed to prevent frosting and keep energy use to a minimum—when the maximum energy is used, the fridge goes into EcoMode to save power.
+This fridge's 100 percent EcoMax technology prevents frosting and keeps energy use to a minimum.
+When the maximum energy is used, the fridge goes into EcoMode to save power.
 Additionally, the fridge is equipped with two adjustable and removable shelves, as well as a two-container basket.
-It also comes in an array of playful color schemes, including green-on-white, pink-on-white, and black-on-white.
+You can't, however, adjust the temperature.
+We also like the fun look of this fridge, as it's available in an array of playful color schemes, including green-on-white, pink-on-white, and black-on-white.

 Best for Beer and Wine